debobrad579/2025ontarioopen/README.md

 ## 🚀 Deployment

-- **Original Deployment**: The site was originally hosted on Vercel for registration, payment processing, and live game viewing.
+- **Original Deployment**: Hosted on Vercel for registration, payment processing, and live game viewing.
-- **Archive**: The site has been archived and is currently being hosted on GitHub Pages for reference and historical purposes.
+- **Archive**: Now archived and hosted on GitHub Pages for historical purposes.

 ## 🙏 Acknowledgments